newpatiente2e/docs/docs/17-install-prerequisites/20-dev-containers.md

     ![The image shows how to enter the repo url](img/clone_repo_url.png)

-1. Chose a folder to clone the repository to.
+1. Choose a folder to clone the repository in to.
 1. Select **OK** to clone the repository.
 1. You will be prompted to open the cloned repository.
 Select **Open**.
 1. You will be prompted to **Reopen in Container** to open the repository in a Dev Container.